Coinbase vs. Binance: Which Cryptocurrency Exchange Is Better?

 In general, you should conduct research before investing in cryptocurrency.
 The types of transactions you’ll be able to make, as well as the fees associated and the online storage options available, will depend on which cryptocurrency exchange you’re engaging with.

 We’ll start our comparison of Coinbase vs. Binance by delving into some of the basics, features and fees of each cryptocurrency exchange.

 What Is Coinbase?

-Coinbase is the largest cryptocurrency exchange in the U.S. It has more than 56 million verified users in over 100 countries, and it maintains approximately $223 billion in assets.
+Coinbase is the largest cryptocurrency exchange in the U.S. and the second-largest in the world.
+It has more than 73 million verified users in over 100 countries, and it maintains approximately $255 billion in assets.

 Since its start in 2012, U.S.-based Coinbase has prided itself on offering cryptocurrency newcomers an accessible starting point.
 Coinbase deems itself “the easiest place to buy and sell cryptocurrency.”

-- Trade more than 50 types of cryptocurrency
+- Trade more than 140 types of cryptocurrency.

 Coinbase Account Terms

-You only need $2 to open and retain a Coinbase account, but you’re allowed to do up to $25,000 of transactions per day.
+There’s no charge to open or maintain an account, but there’s a $2 minimum to trade.
+You’re allowed to do up to $25,000 of transactions per day.
 It’s possible to earn $5 in free Bitcoin for signing up.